corstian/digital-garden/_blog/2023/everyone-a-villain.md

 ---
-title: "Everyone is a villain in someone elses story"
+title: "Everyone is a villain (to someone else)"
 slug: "everyone-a-villain"
 date: 2023-08-23
 toc: false